mikepack/nerdbox/README.md

 ## License

-Nerdbox is Copyright © 2012 Factory Code Labs.
+Nerdbox is Copyright © 2012 Mike Pack.
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.